vladimir1284/micropython-modbus/README.md

 [PyCom Modbus][ref-pycom-modbus] and extended with other functionalities to become a powerfull MicroPython library

-:books: The latest documentation is available at [MicroPython Modbus ReadTheDocs][ref-rtd-micropython-modbus] :books:
+📚 The latest documentation is available at [MicroPython Modbus ReadTheDocs][ref-rtd-micropython-modbus] 📚

 <!-- MarkdownTOC -->